apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 - Jun 2023: Camel 3.21 LTS
 - Dec 2023: Camel 3.22 LTS (last planned Camel v3 release, supported until Dec 2024)

-Each Camel 3 LTS release will contain less new features and improvements as previously, because our focus and work shifted to Camel v4.
+Each Camel 3 LTS release will contain fewer new features and improvements than before, because our focus and work shifted to Camel v4.

 The Camel v4 work has already started, and there are some intermediate branches